ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ---

- Though Git is a repository hosting service much-loved by developers for its robust version control, issues management and change tracking capabilities.
+Git is a repository hosting service much-loved by developers for its robust version control, issues management and change tracking capabilities.
 It turns out, writers are on a continual quest for a tool that offers these features and allows them to work on a truly collaborative basis with their clients.

 ### The problem(s) with word processors and web-based writing tools